 Fossil Dig Sites

 Students in the Paleontology concentration will have access to numerous fossil sites along the Atlantic Coastal Plain and in the Appalachian Province.
 Opportunities exist for student research at the well-established sites of two prominent Drexel paleontologists: Ted Daeschler’s Red Hill site, which produces evolutionarily important forms representing the fish to tetrapod transition; and Ken Lacovara’s the Inversand site, which records a mass-death assemblage at the end of the Cretaceous Period.

-The Paleontology concentration will prepare students who are interested in pursuing related research in graduate school and students seeking entry-level positions in paleontology.
-Examples of these jobs include biostratigrapher for petroleum companies, fossil resource manager for the Bureau of Land Management, and related positions with the National Parks Service, USGS, and state geological surveys.
-However, the strength of the Geosciences core will allow students wishing to tack in a different direction to seek employment in the environmental consulting field or to pursue other areas of advanced study in the geosciences.
+The Paleontology concentration will prepare students or graduate school and for entry-level positions in paleontology.
+Potential positions include biostratigrapher for petroleum companies, fossil resource manager for the Bureau of Land Management, and related positions with the National Parks Service, USGS and state geological surveys.
+However, the geosciences core also prepares students for employment in the environmental consulting field or to pursue other areas of advanced study in the geosciences.